margaretmf/margaretmf.github.io/teaching.md

 * "He was friendly, in a treacherous sort of way, smiling into one's face the while he emditated some underhand trick, as, for instance, when he stole from Buck's food at the first meal.
 As Buck sprang to punish him, the lash of Francois's whip sang through the air, reaching the culprit first; and nothing remained to Buck ut to recover the bone." (p.
 7, The Call of the Wild)

-* "It was the wolf manner of fighting, to strike and leap away; but there was mroe to it than this.
+* "It was the wolf manner of fighting, to strike and leap away; but there was more to it than this.
 Thirty or forty huskies ran to the spot and surrounded the combatants in an itnent and silent circle.
 Buck did not comprehend that silent intentness, nor the eager way with whcih they were licking their chops.
 Curly rushed her antagonist, who struck again and leaped aside.
 He met her next rush with his chest, in a peculiar fashion that tumbled her off her feet.
 She never regained them.
 This was what the onlooking huskies had waited for.
 They closed in upon her, snarling and yelping, and she was buried, screaming with agony, beneat the bristling mass of bodies." (p.
 9, The Call of the Wild)

 * "Francois made remarkable progress.
 Ere they returned to camp he kenw enough to stop at 'ho,' to go ahead at 'mush,' to swing wide on the bends, and to keep clear of the wheeler when the loaded sled shot downhill at their heels.